omiejung01/MyShuffleAlgorithm/README.md

 # My Shuffle Algorithm
-Shuffle Algorithm - avoid same artists with two songs adjacent to each other - 01
+Shuffle Algorithm - avoid same artists with two songs adjacent to each other with Monte Carlo Simulation Algorithm - 02